jaxwong/tp/docs/UserGuide.md

 ### Adding an event: `add-event`

 Adds an event to the address book.
-An event is uniquely identified only by their alias in OverBooked; that is, 2 events a re considered different as long as their alias are different in a case-insensitive comparison.
+An event is uniquely identified only by its alias in OverBooked; that is, 2 events are considered different as long as their aliases are different in a case-insensitive comparison.

 The command will remove any filters currently in the event list after execution.